sophongo/sophdoc/docs/en/docs/admin/baize/best-practice/finetunel-llm.md

 # Fine-tune the ChatGLM3 Model by Using AI Lab

-This page uses the `ChatGLM3` model as an example to demonstrate how to use LoRA (Low-Rank Adaptation) to fine-tune the ChatGLM3 model within the DCE 5.0 AI Lab environment.
+This page uses the `ChatGLM3` model as an example to demonstrate how to use LoRA (Low-Rank Adaptation) to fine-tune the ChatGLM3 model within the AI Lab environment.
 The demo program is from the [ChatGLM3](https://github.com/THUDM/ChatGLM3/blob/main/finetune_demo/lora_finetune.ipynb) official example.

 The general process of fine-tuning is as follows: